MoebiusSt/paragraphstylechanger/README.md

 Create patterns like A-B-A-B-A using the special mode: find **[Any Style] followed by [Any Style]** → change to **Style-A followed by Style-B**.

 ### No-Style Workflow
 Set paragraphs to **[No Paragraph Style]** to temporarily break their link to a style.
-Later, find and reassign all unlinked paragraphs.
+Later, find and reassign all _unlinked_ paragraphs as a condition.
+(Can be very handy!)

 ---